General Regulations for First Degrees

 Failure to Complete Honours Assessment

-21. In the case of a candidate who has failed to complete satisfactorily an element of Honours degree assessment at the time prescribed by Regulation 9.4 and who still wishes to obtain a degree with Honours, then the appropriate procedure from (a) to (e) below shall apply:
+21. In the case of a candidate, in their final year of study, who has failed to complete satisfactorily an element of Honours degree assessment (courses at Levels 3 and above) and who still wishes to obtain a degree with Honours, then the appropriate procedure from (a) to (e) below shall apply:

-1. If the candidate has achieved 90 Credit points at level 4 and has completed the assessment but been awarded a mark on the Common Grading Scale between E1 and E3 inclusive, they shall be awarded the same amount of unnamed specific credit, not exceeding 30 credit points in total, at level 1.
+1. If the candidate has achieved at least 180 credit points at level 3 or above with a minimum of 90 of these at level 4 and has completed the assessment but been awarded a mark on the Common Grading Scale between E1 and E3 inclusive, they shall be awarded the same amount of unnamed specific credit, not exceeding 30 credit points in total, at level 1.
 Candidates may not receive compensatory credit for courses defined as compulsory for their degree programme.
 Candidates who have failed to achieve 90 Credit points at Level 4 or who have failed to achieve a pass in a compulsory course must refer to sub-sections (b), (c) or (d) below,

 2. If, but only if, the failure is on account of illness or other good cause, the candidate shall be required to submit themselves for assessment at the next available opportunity, and shall be permitted to count the result of that assessment towards Honours classification;